caarloos12/Master-s-in-Big-Data-Data-Science-and-AI/01_Data_Foundations/SQL/README.md

 ---

-## 📁 Repository Content
-* `/scripts`: SQL files containing the creation of schemas and data insertion.
-* `/queries`: A collection of business-driven queries (e.g., Sales performance, user behavior, inventory management).
-* `/diagrams`: Visual ERD (Entity-Relationship Diagrams) showing the architecture of the databases.

----

 ## 🚀 Featured Challenge: "The Business Analytics Suite"
 One of the main exercises involved creating a database from scratch for a [Events Enterprise].
 * **The Problem:** Manage the diversity of events and details, as well as the earnings obtained.